Mesa-bot/clan-calc/README.md

 Fixed inconsistency in class order between the dropdown list and the results panels.
 Really just an OCD fix tbh.

 Renamed 1.0.3 to 1.1.0 because getting a webpage was a pretty major update

+Minor change to the colour of the title to match the rest of the text on the page

 ---